 Hopefully, the information below will better inform people looking to take short courses online.

-The Basics about Taking an Online Short Course
+The Basics about Taking an Online Learning Short Course

 When taking these courses, you’ll be using a virtual platform like the Blackboard.
 On this platform, you can listen to lectures, take tests, retrieve handouts, and post on the discussion board.